FOREX-Euro subdued after Italy rating downgrade

 There was some talk of an option barrier in the euro at $1.2150.
 That suggests options players would bid for the euro if it drops close to that level, offering the single currency some support.

-The euro has shed 5.7 percent so far this year, already exceeding the losses it chalked up in 2011, with declines accelerating after last week's deposit and refinance rate cuts by the European Central Bank (ECB).
+The euro has lost 5.7 percent so far this year, already exceeding the losses it chalked up in 2011, with losses accelerating after last week's deposit and refinance rate cuts by the European Central Bank (ECB).

 The unprecedented cut to zero in the deposit rate means banks will earn nothing for parking excess funds with the ECB, and it will encourage investors to sell the low-yielding euro and buy higher-yielding riskier currencies.